Saturday evening started out very cloudy. After the clouds dissipated, haze

 2-minute exposures with the camera looking through a 300mm Nikkor ED camera

-I know that the center of the nebula is suppose to have a lot of green light
+that the center of the nebula is suppose to have a lot of green from the

-from the bright Forbidden Oxygen line, but I was unable to see much of
+bright Forbidden Oxygen line, but I was unable to see much of it last

-it last night.
+night.
 Maybe the poor seeing conditions hampered my view of the sky.
+Still,

-Still, I am pleased to have [finally] captured the entire nebula in a single
+I am happy to have [finally] captured the entire nebula in a single

 picture.